prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 192 - Application for preserving evidence

-1. An Application for preserving evidence may be lodged by a party (within the meaning of Article  47 of the Agreement) (hereinafter "the ap plicant") at the division where the applicant has commenced infringement proceedings on the merits.
+1. An Application for preserving evidence may be lodged by a party (within the meaning of Article 47 of the Agreement) (hereinafter "the applicant") at the division where the applicant has commenced infringement proceedings on the merits.
 If the application is lodged before proceedings on the merits have been started it shall be lodged at the division where the applicant intends to start proceedings on the merits.

 2. The Application for preserving evidence shall contain:
 	- (a) particulars in accordance with Rule 13.1(a) to (i);